-Budgeted cost: £130,150
+Budgeted cost: £103,950

-Activity Evidence that supports this approach Challenge number(s) addressed Extensive CPD offer to develop High-Quality Teaching There is extensive evidence that high- quality teaching is the primary means of overcoming most barriers to achievement in education.
-The approach adopted at Fearnhill promotes a range of approaches supported by evidence, for example Rosenshine's Principles of instructions and Evidence- Based Education's Great Teaching Toolkit.
-1,3,4,6,8 Shared approaches to developing speaking and listening skills (4 voices & SHINE) The EEF guide to improving behaviour in schools emphasises the importance of proactively teaching learning behaviours, using classroom management strategies and employing simple approaches to support good behaviour.
-The report also highlights the value of consistent and coherent approaches. ω Use of reciprocal reading across the curriculum to improve reading EEF toolkit identifies reciprocal reading as a fairly low-cost and reliable means of improving students' reading comprehension and overall reading at whole group level with FSM-eligible students.
+Activity Evidence that supports this approach Challenge number(s) addressed Extensive CPD offer to develop High-Quality Teaching There is extensive evidence that high quality teaching is the primary means of overcoming most barriers to achievement in education.
+The approach adopted at Fearnhill promotes a range of approaches supported by evidence, for example Rosenshine's Principles of instructions and Evidence Based Education's Great Teaching Toolkit.
+1,3,4,6,8

+Shared approaches to developing speaking and listening skills (4 voices & SHINE) The EEF guide to improving behaviour in schools emphasises the importance of proactively teaching learning behaviours, using classroom management strategies and employing simple approaches to support good behaviour.
+The report also highlights the value of consistent and coherent approaches.
+3 Use of reciprocal reading across the curriculum to improve reading EEF toolkit identifies reciprocal reading as a fairly low-cost and reliable means of improving students' reading comprehension and overall reading at whole group level with FSM-eligible students.
 1,4 Explicitly teaching disciplinary literacy across the curriculum EEF report, Improving Literacy in Secondary Schools indicates the importance of literacy being developed in the specifics of each subject, rather than through development of general skills.
-4 Recruitment of subject specialists across the curriculum, ensuring curriculum breadth at KS4 especially.
+4 Rigorous reading and numeracy testing in Year 7 and implementation of appropriate KS3 interventions EEF report, Improving Literacy in Secondary School outlines interventions as an important vehicle to improving literacy standards.
+The report suggests schools proactively plan to support students with the weakest levels of literacy, particularly in Year 7 with high quality literacy interventions.
+1,3,4,6 Recruitment of subject specialists across the curriculum, ensuring curriculum breadth at KS4 especially.
 There is little evidence to suggest that non-specialists can deliver the curriculum as effectively as subject specialists.
 The challenge is ensuring effective recruitment of subject specialists in all subjects.
-The school is fully-staffed with subject specialists 1,4,5,8 across the curriculum (except KS3 computer science).
-CIAG curriculum The EEF report on the impact of careers education on improving young people's outcomes highlights that young people with a good understanding of what they need to do in school to achieve their career ambitions do a lot better economically later in life.
+The school is fully-staffed with subject specialists across the curriculum.
+1,4,5,8 CIAG curriculum The EEF report on the impact of careers education on improving young people's outcomes highlights that young people with a good understanding of what they need to do in school to achieve their career ambitions do a lot better economically later in life.
 Disadvantaged students are more likely to be uncertain about the best qualifications to support their ambitions.
+6

-9 Employment of attendance administrator Poor attendance is recognised as one of (if not the) key non-academic barriers to educational achievement.
+Employment of Attendance Officer Poor attendance is recognised as one of (if not the) key non-academic barriers to educational achievement.
 2 Deployment of recruitment and retention points Attracting and retaining effective subject specialist teachers is a high impact strategy in terms of the attainment of disadvantaged students.
 1, 3, 4, Trips Trips are a priority in terms of enriching the life experiences of our disadvantaged students.
-Support will be given to ensure equal opportunity to attend trips for disadvantaged students 5
+Support will be given to ensure equal opportunity to attend trips for disadvantaged students 5 Increased pastoral support The growing pastoral needs of the students require funding for increased pastoral support to address daily student challenges as a result of growing anxiety issues and low confidence.
+Pastoral supportive interventions are required to ensure students' barriers to success are continually addressed.
+3

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

-Budgeted cost: £65,075
+Budgeted cost: £51,975